+For supplemental inspections completed in response to safety-significant inspection findings, if the licensee satisfactorily meets the objectives of the inspection, then the inspection finding would be an active input into the Action Matrix for only four quarters, unless the finding were held open.
+If there are no other active inputs, then the licensee would transition back to the Licensee Response column on the first day of the fifth quarter.

+03.07 Action Matrix Deviations

+According to SECY-99-007, “Recommendations for Reactor Oversight Process Improvement,” the Action Matrix is not intended to provide guidance that is excessively rigid.
+It establishes expectations for interactions, licensee actions, and NRC actions.
+It does not preclude the NRC from taking less action or some additional action, when justified.
+The key point is that assessment results are determined by the PI and cornerstone inspection area results.
 There may be rare instances in which the regulatory actions dictated by the Action Matrix may not be appropriate.
 In these instances, the agency may deviate from the Action Matrix to either increase or decrease agency action.
-A deviation is defined as any regulatory action taken that is inconsistent with the range of actions described in the column of the Action Matrix.
+A deviation is defined as any regulatory action taken that is inconsistent with the range of actions described in the applicable column of the Action Matrix.
 The EDO shall approve all deviations from the Action Matrix.
-The EDO was chosen as the approval authority to provide an appropriate level of senior Agency management oversight to agency-wide consistency in considering the need for a deviation from the Action Matrix.
+The EDO was chosen as the approval authority to provide an appropriate level of senior Agency management oversight to ensure agency-wide consistency in considering the need for a deviation from the Action Matrix.
 Approved Action Matrix deviations will be discussed at the AARM and subsequent Commission meeting on the results of the AARM.

+When a Region determines extra inspection resources need to be expended to evaluate emerging technical issues not related to licensee performance issues, this change in scope is not considered an Action Matrix deviation and does not require an Action Matrix deviation memorandum, e.g., the additional inspection required because of the concrete degradation at Seabrook from the alkali-silica reaction (ASR).
+However, this extra effort should be acknowledged in assessment letters to inform external stakeholders of the additional effort being expended and the reason it is not a deviation from the ROP.
+Additional guidance can be found in IMC 2515 Section 07.03.

-4 TREATMENT OF ITEMS ASSOCIATED WITH OLD DESIGN ISSUES AND ENFORCEMENT DISCRETION
+0308.4-04 TREATMENT OF ITEMS ASSOCIATED WITH OLD DESIGN ISSUES AND ENFORCEMENT DISCRETION

+04.01 Old Design Issues

 An Old Design Issue is an inspection finding involving a past design-related problem in the engineering calculations or analysis, associated operating procedure, or installation of plant equipment that does not reflect a performance deficiency associated with existing licensee programs, policy, or procedures The purpose of this approach is to place a premium on licensees initiating efforts to identify and correct safety-significant issues that are not likely to be identified by routine efforts before degraded safety systems are called upon to work.
-The assessment program evaluates current performance issues and this approach excludes old design issues from consideration of overall licensee performance in the Action Matrix.
+The assessment program evaluates current performance issues, and this approach excludes old design issues from consideration of overall licensee performance in the Action Matrix.

-If the finding meets all the old design issue criteria, it would not aggregate in the Action Matrix with other performance indicators and inspection findings
+If the finding meets all of the old design issue criteria, it would not aggregate in the Action Matrix with other performance indicators and inspection findings.
+In order to ensure the licensee corrects the performance deficiency, the NRC will still conduct an IP 95001 supplemental inspection for findings determined to be White, or an IP 95002 supplemental inspection for